OPERA America Announces Ten Inductees to the Newly Formed Opera Hall Of Fame

 The honorees were selected from a pool of 199 nominations submitted by members and the public at large.
 Nominations were scored by a panel of field stakeholders representing a diversity of job roles, tenures, and geography.
 The final selection was made by an independent committee that included Sarah Billinghurst Solomon, trustee, the Metropolitan Opera and the Santa Fe Opera, and former assistant manager/artistic, the Metropolitan Opera; Frayda B. Lindemann, president and CEO, the Metropolitan Opera, and immediate past board chair, OPERA America; Wayne S. Brown, president and CEO, Michigan Opera Theatre, and former director of music and opera, the National Endowment for the Arts; and Charles MacKay, former general director, the Santa Fe Opera, and emeritus trustee, OPERA America.

 “This year marks OPERA America’s 50th anniversary, but the focus of our commemoration is on the growth and success of opera in America over these past 50 years.
-We created the Opera Hall of Fame to shine a spotlight on some of the leaders who made indelible contributions to the art form and the filed during that period,” expressed Marc A. Scorca, president and CEO of OPERA America.
+We created the Opera Hall of Fame to shine a spotlight on some of the leaders who made indelible contributions to the art form and the field during that period,” expressed Marc A. Scorca, president and CEO of OPERA America.
 “These artists, administrators, and advocates laid the groundwork for opera to become what it is today in North America, and their ground-breaking work continues to shape the field as we look toward the future.”

 An induction ceremony for the inaugural class will be held in early 2022 in New York City.
 An installation will also be created to honor all the members of the Opera Hall of Fame in the Sherrill Milnes Honors Gallery at OPERA America’s National Opera Center in Manhattan.